Social Support Buffers Stress

 Research shows that supportive relationships buffer against stress-related disorders and extend lifespan.
 Both emotional support and practical help (caregiving, encouragement) contribute to resilience.

-Practical Emphasis: Maintain close relationships with friends, family, or community groups.
+Maintain close relationships with friends, family, or community groups.
 Prioritize quality over quantity — a few meaningful connections provide significant health benefits.

 How Memorial Longevity Clinic Can Help